wvbirder/docker-qloudable/Linux200.md

 ### **STEP 1**: Commit a NEW Docker image

 In this step you will save a copy of your modifed docker container and give it a new name.
 You're back out in the HOST now.
-Substitute your docker hub account name where asked for in the following commands:
+Substitute your docker hub account name and give the new image a name where asked for in the following commands:

 - **Type** in following: